These terms apply to all services provided by Yrless Limited

 3.1 Not all services are available in all areas or to all customers.
 We cannot guarantee our service will be available to you until it is successfully connected.

 3.2 We are not obliged to provide services unless we accept your application.
-We can decide whether or not to accept any application.
+We can decide whether or not to accept any application at our sole discretion.

 3.3 We will be responsible for determining the manner in which the services are to be provided.
 For example, we may subcontract other suppliers to provide part of any service.